 WALTERS ART MUSEUM

 You’ll find thousands of high-resolution, downloadable images on the Walters Art Museum website.
 There are several ways to browse the collection (by category, place, medium, and more).
 You can save what you like in collections or download as you go.
 The museum has assigned the Creative Commons Zero: No Rights Reserved license to all of these images, which allows you to copy, modify, and distribute them, even for commercial purposes.

 You may already know about NASA’s extensive (140,000 files and growing!) image and video library.
 It’s a great resource for imagery related to aeronautics, astrophysics, Earth science, and, of course, spaceflight.
 Many of the images and most of the videos are in the public domain and therefore OK for commercial use.
 Do be careful to avoid assets with the NASA logo and astronauts or NASA employees; see the advertising guidelines for more information.

 For more of the natural (and, occasionally, unnatural) world, from recent weather events to old drawings of animals, try the image library of the U.S. National Oceanic and Atmospheric Administration (NOAA).
 Most of its 32,000+ images are in the public domain.
 Artistic merit can be spotty (the scientists understandably prioritize their work, not the photos), and the website’s organization is clunky.
-However, you’ll be rewarded for digging deeper into this collection; for example, visit the “Treasures of the Library" section for images from rare assets, such as a 1695 book that shows us what a Baltic Sea merman looked like.
+However, you’ll be rewarded for digging deeper into this collection; for example, visit the "Natural and Unnatural World" section for some unexpected images, such as a 1695 book that shows us what a Baltic Sea merman looked like.

 Do you like other sources of free images that are copyright-free, can be used in commercial work, and are available in resolutions high enough for print?
 Please let us know in the Comments section below.